Is Public a Safe Brokerage Firm?

 Public App Investing Rating

-Neither the website nor the mobile app has a screener.
-Nevertheless, it is possible to find something to trade at Public.
+Although Public’s research tools are somewhat limited, it is still possible to find something to trade at Public.
 Market news is available on the app (through the globe icon that appears in the bottom menu) and on the website (through the Explore link that appears in the left-hand column).
 There are groups of assets here, including:

 - Popular crypto